Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         The fragments should be of durations that allow effective and in advance delivery
         of metadata to the receiving entity.
-     6. CMAF fragments carryring timed metadata MAY contain a single sample.
+     6. CMAF fragments carrying timed metadata MAY contain a single sample.
      7. To fullfill CMAF track requirements [[!MPEGCMAF]] in clause 7.3, such as not having gaps on the media timeline, filler data may needed.
         Such filler data SHALL be defined by the metadata scheme signalled in URIMetaSampleEntry.
 For example, webvtt tracks define a VTTEmptyCueBox was defined in [[!MPEG4-30]] clause 6.6 to be carried in samples in which no active cue occurs.
-Other schemes could define similar empty cues.
+Other schemes could define empty cues amongst similar lines.
+     8. CMAF track files do not support overlapping, multiple concurrently active or zero duration samples.
+	In case metadata is concurrent, overlapping or of zero duration, such semantics must be defined by the scheme signalled in the URIMetasampleEntry.
+The timed metadata track MUST conform to [[!MPEGCMAF]] clause 7.3.

-     8. CMAF Timed metadata tracks MAY carry DashEventMessageBoxes as defined in [!MPEGDASH] clause 5.10.3.3 in the metadata samples.
+     9. CMAF Timed metadata tracks MAY carry DashEventMessageBoxes as defined in [!MPEGDASH] clause 5.10.3.3 in the metadata samples.

-        8a.
-In that case, version 1 SHOULD be used
+        9a.
+In the case of 9, version 1 SHOULD be used, in case version 0 is used, the presentation_time_delta refers to the BaseMediaDecodeTime signalled in the tfdt of the CMAF fragment enclosing the timed metadata sample.

-        8b.
-In that case, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DashEventMessageBoxes.
+        9b.
+In the case of 9, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DashEventMessageBoxes.

-        8c.
-In that case, the timescale of the metadata (e.g. EventMessageBoxes) SHOULD match the value specified in the media header box "mdhd" of the metadata track.
+        9c.
+In the case of 9, the timescale of the DashEventMessageBox SHOULD match the value specified in the media header box "mdhd" of the timed metadata track.

+        9d.
+In the case of 9, the sample composition time and the presentation time of the enclosed DashEventMessageBox SHOULD correspond.
+Earlier DashEventMesssageBoxes may be enclosed in the sample, if they are still active during the composition time of that sample.
+In this case, at least one of the enclosed DashEventMessageBoxes has a presentation time that corresponds.

-        8d.
-In that case Aametadata sample MAY contain multiple DASHEventMessageBoxes, for example if they have the same Event Presentation Time.
+        9e.
+In the case of 9, the metadata sample MAY contain multiple DASHEventMessageBoxes, for example if multiple DashEventMessageBoxes have the same Presentation Time or if an earlier event is still active in a sample containing a new overlapping event.

+        9f.
+In the case of 9, the duration of the metadata sample SHOULD correspond to the duration signalled in the DashEventMessageBox.
+If this is not possible, the duration of the sample  may be the duration upto the next metadata sample.
+If the duration of a DashEventMessageBox is unknown, and the presentation time of the next DASHEventMessageBox is unknown, the metadata sample MAY have a duration of zero.
+Once the duration becomes known, it SHALL be updated in the track file.

-        8f.
-In that case, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data embedded in the message data field of the DASHEventMessageBox, enabling multiple metadata schemes per track.
+        9g.
+In the case of 9, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data embedded in the message data field of the DASHEventMessageBox, enabling carriage of multiple metadata schemes per track.

-        8g.
-For SCTE-35 ingest the schemeIdURI in the DASHEventMessageBox MUST be urn:scte:scte35:2013:bin  as defined
+        9h.
+In the case of 9, For SCTE-35 ingest the schemeIdURI in the DASHEventMessageBox MUST be urn:scte:scte35:2013:bin  as defined
              in [[!SCTE214-1]].
 A binary scte-35 payload is carried in the message_data field of a
              DASHEventMessageBox.
 The DASHEventMessageBox
              must conform to [[!SCTE214-1]].
-             In this case, media tracks MUST insert an IDR (intra decoder refresh frame)
+             In this case, media tracks MUST insert an IDR frame at the time corresponding
-             at time corresponding to the event presentation time.
+             to the event presentation time.

-        8h.
-In some cases, the duration of the metadata may not be known, in this case the sample duration could be set to 0 0xFFFFFFFF unkown duration and updated later when the timestamp of the next metadata sample is received.
-AS per [!MPEGDASH] clause 8i.
-In case it is necessary to add filler samples to avoid gaps in the CMAF track timeline, a DashEventMessageBox with schemeIdUri urn:dash:event:2019:empty_cue MAY be used.
+        9i.
+In the case of 9, if the duration of the metadata is not known, the duration of the DashEventMessageBox can be set to 0xFFFFFFFF.

+        9j.
+In case of 9, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, a DashEventMessageBox with schemeIdUri urn:dash:event:2019:empty_cue SHOULD be used.
-             The duration and timescale SHOULD correspond to the duration and timescale of the sample enclosing the DashEventMessageBox.
+             The duration and timescale of this DashEventMessageBox MUST correspond to the duration and timescale of the sample.

+        9k.
+In the case of 9, if id3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]

-      9. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
+      10. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
           In some setups, inband event messages may be used in media tracks,